babinc/amqp-client-cli/README.md

 }

 ```
+## SSL (Secure)
+In you wish to connect to a server with SSL using a ```pfx``` and ```pem``` file OpenSSL must be installed on the computer.
+After installing OpenSSL add it to your ```$PATH```.
+Amqp-client-cli will be using the command to connect to the server securely so amqp-client-cli must have access to the command.
+### Windows Users
+Windows users can download the full version of openssl [here](https://slproweb.com/products/Win32OpenSSL.html)
+### Linux Users
+I'm sure your smart enough to figure out how to install openssl and add it to your path on your own 👌
 ## Publish
 Press ```e``` to open the option's pane for a particular exchange.
 Then set the ```publish_file``` option to a file containing the contents of which you would like to
 publish on the selected exchange.
 Once set press ```Enter``` to set the options until the main window is showing again.
 With the desired exchange